awsdocs/amazon-chime-sdk-developer-guide/doc_source/hangup.md

 *Required* – No
 *Default value* – 0

-After a user ends a call, the SIP application invokes a Lambda function with the code listed in [Ending a call](case-5.md)\.
+After a user ends a call, the SIP media application invokes a Lambda function with the code listed in [Ending a call](case-5.md)\.